Q “What is a top bar beehive”

 A A top-bar hive is a single-story frame-less beehive in which the comb hangs from removable bars, the bars form a continuous roof over the comb, this allows the bees to build natural comb in an environment close to which they would find in the wild.
 The top-bars rest freely on the hive walls without spacers, which means that the top-bars can be slid easily along the length of the hive during the inspection, without altering the sequence of the combs.
 In my experience, bees kept in a top bar hive are far happier and easy to inspect compared to standard framed hives.
 Because the bees are allowed to build comb without the need for any preformed wax foundation, cell size and the worker to drone ratio is decided by them, resulting in a well balanced and happy colony.

 A The most popular method of harvesting honey from a top-bar hive is by cutting the comb from the top-bar, crushing the comb and straining the honey, this results in honey with a higher pollen content than honey that is extracted by a centrifuge.
 Honey can also be harvested from top-bar comb as cut comb.
 Owing to the fact that crushing and straining is the most common method for honey harvesting in this type of hive, beeswax is often a by-product of top-bar hive beekeeping.

-Q “Why do your hives not have a viewing window”
+Q “Why do your hives not have a viewing window as standard”

 Q ” Why are you more expensive than other manufacturers”